 Nuno Espirito Santo announced as new Tottenham manager after protracted search for Jose Mourinho successor

+Nuno Espirito Santo announced as new Tottenham head coach after protracted search for Jose Mourinho successor

 Tottenham's long search for a new manager is at an end, after they announced the appointment of Nuno Espirito Santo.